serre-lab/prj_selfsup/README.md

 # SimCLR - A Simple Framework for Contrastive Learning of Visual Representations

-# Create a kubernetes cluster
-bash create_cluster.sh

-# Delete the cluster
-bash delete_cluster.sh

-# Run a single job
-kubectl create -f kube_job.yaml

-# Run tensorboard on the cluster
-kubectl run tensorboard \
-  --image tensorflow/tensorflow:1.15.2 \
-  --port 6006 \
-  -- bash -c "pip install tensorboard-plugin-profile==1.15.2 cloud-tpu-client && tensorboard --logdir=gs://serrelab/prj-selfsup"
-kubectl port-forward pod/tensorboard 6006  # Access the TB at http://localhost:6006

-# Push all jobs to the cluster
-python <script_that_reads_a_yaml_with_experiments_and_creates_a_kube_job_per_experiment,_then_launches_kubectl_for_each>

 # Train a model on ILSVRC12 on the vm
 bash pretrain_ilsrc.sh 16 ar ar prj-selfsup-v2-22